yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSSG/Linux_Drivers/PRU_ICSSG_Ethernet.rst

 ##################

 - 1G/100M/10M Full-Duplex Ethernet ports, Half-Duplex is not supported.
+- RGMII mode with TX delay (configured in DTS).
+RX delay is not supported and has to be provided by PHY.
 - Multiple TX queues (upto 4), single RX queue.
-- VLAN
 - PTP Ordinary clock
 - PPS Out
+- Promiscuous mode

+.. rubric:: **Features not supported**

+- VLAN HW filtering
-- Promiscuous mode, All-multi mode
+- All-multi mode is always enabled
-- RGMII mode with RX delay (configured in DTS)
+- Multi-cast HW filtering

 Driver Configuration
 ####################